 A TEDx Talk that silences the audience

 The best thing is to make your audience ooh and aah.
 Not an easy job with the highly educated and maybe even a bit spoiled crowd at TEDx Amsterdam.
 Watch the show and see how Felipe will bring some noise into the room.
 The story of (re)nature will make people gaze with excitement.
 The ooh’s and aah’s and an occasional snicker are assured.

 “I will inspire you to see that you can make more money from growing raw materials from the forest than from deforesting.
 And I will show how we can use that knowledge to redefine our businesses models to a more nature inclusive one.”

 A new eye on partnerships

-In the past businesses were single-minded only looking at the ‘plata’.
+In the past, businesses were single-minded only looking at the ‘plata’.
 They divided the forest, fenced it, exploit it and made the most of their own plot.
 This way the soil is quickly degraded and plants suffer from drought and pests.
 After some years slowly the yields drop unless we put time and more money in.
-Yet if we mimic nature, new partnerships may occur that can be translated to new business models and global partnerships.
+Yet if we mimic nature, new alliances may occur that can be translated into new business models and global partnerships.

 Going home with fresh ideas worth spreading